goustoben/gousto-webclient/readme.md

 2. Once the staging deployment is successful, then deploy into production by raising a PR into `master`

 ### Deployment including a new route
-Routing is handled by the old-stack [Gousto2Frontend](https://github.com/Gousto/Gousto2-FrontEnd) application, meaning new (root-level) routes must be added to the nginx config here and this should be deployed too.
+Routing is handled by the old-stack [Gousto2-Frontend](https://github.com/Gousto/Gousto2-FrontEnd) application, meaning new (root-level) routes must be added to the nginx config here and this should be deployed too.

-See the G2FE readme for how to add a new route to the frontend.
+See the [G2FE readme](https://github.com/Gousto/Gousto2-FrontEnd) for how to add a new route to the frontend.

 ## Testing
 ### Running unit tests